Matisse in Tangier

 Winston Churchill came to Marrakech to escape the war and found something else: the light.
 He painted the Atlas Mountains from the Mamounia's tower, gave the canvas to Roosevelt, and started a journey that would end with Angelina Jolie and $11.5 million.

-A French painter invented a color.
-A fashion designer saved it from bulldozers.
+A painter invented a colour.
+A couturier saved it from bulldozers.

 Jacques Majorelle spent forty years building a garden in Marrakech and inventing a shade of blue so specific it bears his name.
 When he died broke, the garden nearly became a hotel.
 Then Yves Saint Laurent bought it for the price of an apartment — and turned it into the most visited site in Morocco.